Villa Rica, Georgia

+Villa Rica /ˌvɪlə ˈrɪkə/ (Spanish, Italian, and Portuguese translation: Rich Village) is a city in Carroll and Douglas counties in the U.S. state of Georgia.
+Villa Rica is placed in the Atlanta metropolitan area.

+Additionally, there are unincorporated areas in Paulding County with Villa Rica postal addresses.

 History

 The location which was to become Villa Rica was originally settled in 1826 along what is now Dallas Highway.
 This land was ceded by the Creek people in 1825 with the second Treaty of Indian Springs signed by Chief William McIntosh.
 In 1826, farmers and gold miners arrived in the area from Pennsylvania, New Jersey and Delaware to what was then known as "Hixtown" (named after a local tavern operator, incorporated in 1830).
 One mile south was Chevestown, owned by Allison Cheeves.
 Hixtown and Cheevestown moved to Villa Rica's present location in 1882 when the railroad was built.
 Many of the original structures were physically moved to the new site (now known as the North Villa Rica Commercial Historic District) by rolling them on logs pulled by horses.
 The city was incorporated as Villa Rica in 1881.
 The name Villa Rica is derived from the Spanish for "rich village", and the city's name change was done to help promote the gold that had been found in the area.